johndewinton/smart_pension_tech_test/README.md

 Run RSpec in your terminal

+Parse

+  #create

+    when no path is supplied

+      should not run

+    when a path is supplied

+      should run

+TotalViews

+  when sorting logfile based on total views

+    returns an array of file paths

+    returns the total views per file path

+    returns the sorted result in array form

+    returns the sorted result in a string

+UniqueViews

+  when sorting logfile based on order of unique views

+    identifies the unique views and deletes the duplicates in the parsed array

+    returns the total unique views per file path

+    returns the sorted array based on number of unique views

+    returns the sorted result based on unique views

+Finished in 0.80916 seconds (files took 0.44002 seconds to load) 10 examples, 0 failures

 ## Approach ##

 * I used TDD whilst solving this challenge which was my first time.